elphinhote/ReadMe-Generator/README.md

 Clone or download the repository.

 ## Usage Information
+ The application is invoked by using the following "node index.js" command.

+To use the app, enter input by initiating command "node index" or "node index.js."
 The link to a walkthrough video demonstrating its functionality,
 https://user-images.githubusercontent.com/65749636/107005975-55833a80-6745-11eb-98d9-89d95b1a60cc.mp4
-To use the app, enter the ReadMeGeneratorApp Directory and type the command "node index" or "node index.js."

 ## License
 ISC